 This post may contain affiliate links.
 Please see disclosure policy here.

-Delicious, warm, gooey and in just an hour, it is possible and delicious!
+Delicious, warm, gooey cinnamon rolls in just an hour.
 These quick one hour cinnamon rolls are fast and easy to make!!

 Why You’ll Love This Recipe!

 These super quick one hour cinnamon rolls are ready to go in the oven in just one hour!
-Believe it or not!!
 And the results are amazingly good!!

-I love homemade cinnamon rolls but what I don’t like is how long they take to make.
-I especially love them for breakfast but who wants to get up 2-3 hours before breakfast in order to have then hot, fresh out of the oven??
-Not me.
+I love homemade cinnamon rolls, especially for breakfast, but I don’t love how long they take to make.
+Who wants to get up 2-3 hours early to have hot, fresh cinnamon rolls in the morning?

-I decided to see if I could use my basic cinnamon roll recipe and do it with a few tweaks in an hour.
-I did and they were just as delicious as when I spend 2-3 hours making them!!
+I decided to see if I could use my basic cinnamon roll recipe and tweak it to get homemade cinnamon rolls in an hour.
+I did and they were just as delicious as when I spend 2-3 hours making them!

 Ingredients Needed